 Ella is the newest emergency contraception pill.
 It is available by prescription (office visit required).
-The good news is that once you’ve established yourself as a patient with us, you can walk in anytime our health centers are open and pick up Ella over the counter for the duration of the prescription.
+The good news is that once you’ve received a prescription for Ella, you can walk in anytime our health centers are open and pick up a refill for the duration of the prescription.

 We are one of the only providers in the state that regularly stocks Ella.
 As timing is of the essence with emergency contraception, we want to ensure our patients have access to emergency contraception when they need it.
 Ella is not routinely stocked by pharmacies; many pharmacies are able to order Ella, which could mean a one- or two-day delay.

 Option 3: IUD (intrauterine device)

 - Effective for up to 5 days after unprotected intercourse, with no decrease in effectiveness.
-Paragard is just as effective if inserted on day 1 or day 5 after unprotected intercourse.
+An IUD is just as effective if inserted on day 1 or day 5 after unprotected intercourse.

 - Effective for people regardless of their Body Mass Index (BMI).

 - Office visit required.

 - Safe while breast feeding.

-- Effective as birth control for up to 12 years.
+- Effective as birth control for many years.

-Paragard is the most effective emergency contraception option.
+An IUD is the most effective emergency contraception option.
 An office visit with a clinician is required to insert the device.
-Paragard is also one of the most effective long acting, reversible birth control methods.
-Once inserted, it is an effective method of birth control for up to 12 years (or as long as you choose).
+IUDs are also among the most effective long acting, reversible birth control methods.
+Once inserted, it is an effective method of birth control for many years.

 What is BMI?

 Body Mass Index (BMI) is a measure of a person’s body fat based on height and weight.
 BMI is important when selecting an emergency contraception method as research studies have found that certain methods are more effective when BMI falls within a given range.